TobiasMende/alfred-bulk-renaming-workflow/README.md

-This workflow lets you rename multiple files at once using Alfred.
+This workflow lets you rename multiple files at once using the realy realy great [Alfred App](https://www.alfredapp.com) on OS X.
 For this purpose, it provides a file action.
 After choosing files you are guided through three phases:

 # Step by Step